-This is a full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War.
-They also include advertisements, news articles and editorials.
+A full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War, advertisements, news articles and editorials.

 A core electronic collection of agricultural texts published between the early nineteenth century and the middle to late twentieth century.
 Full-text materials cover agricultural economics, agricultural engineering, animal science, crops and their protection, food science,forestry, human nutrition, rural sociology, and soil science.
 Scholars have selected the titles in this collection for their historical importance.
 Their evaluations and 4,500 core titles are detailed in the seven volume series The Literature of the Agricultural Sciences, Wallace C. Olsen, series editor.

 Offers a single point of access to millions of freely available digitized items—photographs, manuscripts, books, sounds, moving images, maps, and more—from America’s libraries, archives, and museums.
 In addition to a standard search engine, the portal provides searching and access by timeline, map, format, or topic.